Bob Reeves (actor): Early years

 Robert Jasper Reeves was born in Marlin, Texas, the son of George Patton Reeves and Frances Luella Garrett, in 1892.
 He attended Marlin High School and Texas A&M University.
 During World War I he served in the United States Army in the Coast Artillery in California, and was discharged in December, 1918.

 Career

-Reeves won championships in rodeo competition and worked as a stunt double for Universal before he became an actor.
+Reeves won championships in rodeo competition and worked as a stunt double for Universal Pictures before he became an actor.
 His film career began as early as 1919, when he starred in an 18-chapter serial, The Great Radium Mystery.
 He appeared in a number of silent films and sixteen sound films.
 In 1921 he was teamed with Marion Aye in a series of 18 Cactus Features directed by Albert S. Rogell.
 He worked through the 1940s and 1950s, including an appearance as an extra in Miracle on 34th Street in 1947.
 In the 1950s he appeared in television westerns including episodes of Maverick, Sugarfoot, Cheyenne, and Wyatt Earp.
-In 1959 he appeared in an uncredited role as a townsman on the TV show Lawman ("The Gang").
-His last known appearance was in Rio Bravo in 1959.
+In 1959 he appeared in an uncredited role as a townsman on the television show Lawman ("The Gang").
+His last known appearance was in the film Rio Bravo in 1959.